-All articles, chapters and other individual works in any print or electronic coursepack require copyright permission.
-Copyright permission for coursepacks is usually granted by the academic period.
+Articles, chapters and other individual works in any print or electronic coursepack may require copyright permission.
+Copyright permission for coursepack material is usually granted by the academic period.
 To reuse a coursepack in subsequent academic periods (e.g.: semester, quarter, trimester, etc.), you may need to obtain permission again.
 Many copyright holders provide time-sensitive permission because their own rights may be time-sensitive and could be transferred to different copyright holders at any time.
-When compiling coursepacks it is important to obtain permission prior to the duplication and distribution of the material.
+When compiling coursepacks that contain material outside the scope of fair use guidelines it is important to obtain permission prior to the duplication and distribution of the material.
 Deferring responsibility for copyright permission will not provide you protection against a claim of copyright infringement.

 If the TC3 library owns a copy of a publication, the library may place that copy on reserve without obtaining copyright permission.
 If the library wishes to reproduce additional copies of a work and place them on reserve for students to review, in either paper or electronic format, the library must obtain copyright permission.